mattiasw/ExifReader/README.md

 A selection of notable changes.

+-   **October 2024**:
+    -   Add support for some proprietary tags from Canon cameras.
 -   **December 2023**:
     -   Add support for extracting Photoshop paths.
     -   Add basic support for GIF images (image dimensions, bit depths).